Can Relic Superhorizon Inhomogeneities be Responsible for Large-Scale CMB Anomalies?: Linear Perturbations

 \subsection{Suppression of Power on the Largest Scales}

 The observational data appear to suggest a spatial modulation in the CMB spectrum.
-Especially, a vanishing CMB temperature auto-correlationi on the largest scales has been investigated by several authors \cite{Contaldi:2003zv}.
-As mentioned before, this can be naturally explained in our model, due to the suppression behavior of $|\mathcal{A}(\vk)|$, $g(k) \sim -1/k^2$, (see FIG. \ref{fig_leading} and FIG. \ref{fig_suppresion}).
+Especially, a vanishing CMB temperature auto-correlation on the largest scales has been investigated by several authors \cite{Contaldi:2003zv}.
+As mentioned before, this can be naturally explained in our model, due to the suppression behavior of $|\mathcal{A}(\vk)|$, $g(k) \sim -1/k^2$, (see Figs. \ref{fig_leading} and \ref{fig_suppresion}).